Try looking for resources in individual databases.

 Use the search tips on this page for suggestions on how to use keywords effectively in a database.

-NOTE: Using broad search terms can return books and other sources with info on a range of extinct vertebrates and invertebrates, while a search for only my three animals may return very little.
+IMPORTANT: Using broad search terms can return books and other sources that contain information on a range of extinct vertebrates and invertebrates, while a search using your specific animals may return very little.

 Click on image to enlarge